asbor/iu-project-software-engineering/README.md

     - `-d` specifies that the container should run in detached mode
     - `-p -p 127.0.0.1:8000:8000` specifies the port mapping for the container
     - `--env NAME=HoppyBrew` specifies the name of the application
-    - `--env DATABASE_HOST=host.docker.internal` specifies the host for the database container.
-That means the application will connect to the database running on the host machine on port 5432 (default port for PostgreSQL) The typical options are:
+    - `--env DATABASE_HOST=host.docker.internal` specifies the host for the database container
-        - For Windows and Mac: `host.docker.internal`
-        - For Linux: `localhost`
-        - For Docker container: `hoppybrew-db`
     - `--env DATABASE_PORT=5455` specifies the port for the database container
     - `--env DATABASE_NAME=hoppybrew_db` specifies the name of the database
     - `--env DATABASE_USER=postgres` specifies the username for the database